Aleister Crowley,

 Skeptical of his wife's sudden clairvoyancy, Crowley demanded answers to a series of questions from her, of which she had no possible prior knowledge.
 Upon answering all things correctly, he took her to a museum, and after passing several images of Horus (which the still skeptical Crowley reports, he "noted with silent glee"), she pointed across the room to a stele which could not be clearly seen from where they stood.
 When they examined the stele (now referred to as the

-it was painted with the image of Horus, and to Crowley's further conviction, it was labelled as item number
+Stele of Revealing,it was painted with the image of Horus, and to Crowley's further conviction, it was labelled as item number

-in the museum catalog.
+666in the museum catalog.

 Crowley had himself adopted

-years before.
+666as hispersonal moniker in rebellion to his religious upbringing manyyears before.
 After invoking Horus, Crowley made his fateful breakthrough.
-For three days Crowley took dictation from the entity identifying itself as Aiwass, the resulting text,
+For three days Crowley took dictation from the entity identifying itself as

-Liber AL vel Legis, became what is now known as
+Liber AL vel Legis,became what is now known as

 The Book of the Law.

-Crowley was named the Prophet of a New Aeon which would end the Age of
+This book was to become the central core of Crowley's philosophy.Crowley was named the Prophet of a New Aeon which would end the Age ofOsiris and usher in the

-a signal that a new era had begun for mankind, and that the old religions were to be swept aside.
+Age of Horus,a signal that a new era had begun for mankind, and that the old religions were to be swept aside.

 The 3 key philosophical ideas outlined in the book are: